norcams/iaas/docs/team/operations/ceph.rst

   cephmon# ceph pg repair 49.f47

+This sometimes takes hours.
+It is polite to notify the rest of the team of your actions.

 If this does not work - restart the primary OSD.
 In pg 49.f47 the primary osd is 446 - ref ``ceph health detail``.
 Use ``ceph osd find 446``.
 And on the host ``systemctl restart ceph-osd@446``

 If that doesn't solve the problem.
 Dig a rabbit hole.
 Start by digging into the log of the primary OSD